lostadi/Ostadix-lang/README.md

 *homoiconicity*, the ability of a language to treat its own programs as data that can be inspected and modified.

-O-lang lets you do this not just within one language but across all of them.
+Olang lets you do this not just within one language but across all of them.
 The `quote^(...)_quote` expression captures its body as an `OExpr` value (an unevaluated program fragment) rather than running it: